stevenhggns/Buckley_Lab_SIP_project_protocols/soil_geochemistry/pH.md

 1. Stir the soil and solution vigorously to completely homogenize the slurry

 1. Allow the slurry to sit for 30 minutes.
+	* Multiple slurrys can be made in this 30 minute period if needed.

 1. __While you are waiting:__ Calibrate the pH meter!
 	* Perform at least a 2-point callibration with the pH 4 and 7 buffers.
 	* It wouldn't hurt to do a 3-point callibration with the pH 4, 7, and 10 buffers.
 	* Rinse the electrode thoroughly with DI water.
+	* This can be done before making slurry.

 1. Ensure room temperature is between 20 and 25<sup>o</sup>C before proceeding with pH measurement.